-The BSN student will be identified as a CSM nursing student (CSM SN) when completing official agency records or forms.
+The BSN student will be identified as a CSM student nurse (CSM SN) when completing official agency records or forms.
 Additional titles may not be used when in a student role.

-The student notifies the Lab/Clinical Instructor appropriately when she is unable to complete nursing responsibilities, will be absent from the lab/clinical setting, or must leave the lab/clinical area prior to the end of the learning experience.
+The student notifies the Lab/Clinical Instructor appropriately when they are unable to complete nursing responsibilities, will be absent from the lab/clinical setting, or must leave the lab/clinical area prior to the end of the learning experience.
 Refer to Policy 2.4: Attendance at Clinical.